Things to know about Venice FL

 As of the 2010 United States census, there were 20,748 people, 11,143 households, and 5,926 families residing in the city.

-Venice has been listed in several publications as being the "Shark's Tooth Capital of the World".
-It hosts the Shark's Tooth Festival every year to celebrate the abundance of fossilized shark's teeth that can be found on its coastal shores.
+Venice has been called the "Shark's Tooth Capital of the World", and hosts an annual Shark's Tooth Festival to celebrate the abundance of fossilized shark's teeth on its coastal shores.

 The following structures and areas are listed on the National Register of Historic Places:

-Venice's newspaper is the Venice Gondolier Sun.
-It is published twice each week and has a circulation of 13,500 copies.
+Venice Gondolier Sun is a newspaper published twice weekly; it has a circulation of 13,500.

-Tampa Bay's Univision affiliate WVEA-TV is licensed to Venice, though it is based in Tampa and broadcasts from Riverview.
+WVEA-TV is licensed to Venice, is based in Tampa, and broadcasts from Riverview.

 Passenger railroad service, served by the Seaboard Coast Line, last ran to the station in 1971, immediately prior to the Amtrak assumption of passenger rail operation.
 Previously Venice was one of the Florida destinations of the Orange Blossom Special.

-Travel to and from Venice by air is available two airports, Venice Municipal Airport located two miles from the central business district and is primarily used by chartered and private jets as well as small personal aircraft while domestic and international flights are available at Sarasota–Bradenton International Airport approximately thirty miles from Venice's central business district.
+Venice Municipal Airport is located 2 miles (3.2 km) from the central business district and is primarily used by chartered and private jets as well as small personal aircraft.

 Venice is patrolled by the Venice Police Department.
-Tom Mattmuller is the current Chief of Police.
-The small department has special units for bike patrols, traffic patrols, and boat patrols, amongst the normal police services provided.
-There are a total of 73 members of the police department that serve Venice.
+The department has special units for bike patrols, traffic patrols, and boat patrols.
+There are 76 members of the police department serving in three divisions: administration, patrol, and criminal investigations.

 Official website